gilzoide/godot-lua-pluginscript/README.md

 - [ ] Export plugin to minify Lua scripts
 - [X] Drop-in binary release in GitHub
 - [X] Submit to Asset Library

+## Documentation
+The API is documented using [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html).
+Documentation may be generated with the following command:

+    # make docs

 ## Building